heutelbeck/sapl-demos/sapl-demo-ethereum/README.md

 ### Advanced: Deploying and using your contracts
 This section is not necessary to run the demo application.
 It is important in the case that the application should be used with another demo application or if you simply wish to have persistent certificates.

 The demo application will generate new contracts on the blockchain each time it is started.
-Therefore issued certificates will not persist between runs.
+Therefore, issued certificates will not persist between runs.
 But the application also provides the possibility to always use the same contracts.
 To do so, you have to save the addresses of your deployed contracts in the `variables` of the `pdp.json` configuration file of the PDP, which you can find under `src/main/resources/policies`.
 Please use the printer names provided in the [MainView](https://github.com/heutelbeck/sapl-demos/blob/master/sapl-demo-ethereum/src/main/java/org/demo/MainView.java).
 A correct configuration could look like this:

 ```json
 {